Ahmed Shah’s Mosque

 Gopi Dining Hall

-Just off the west end of Ellis Bridge, this little restaurant is a much-loved thali institution, with a small garden and an AC dining...
+Just off the western end of Ellis Bridge, this little restaurant is a much-loved thali institution, with a small garden and an AC dining...

 City Museum information